Documentation

 allocate(size i32) -> i32

-deallocate(ptr i32, size i32) (Optional, highly recommended for zero memory leak)
+deallocate(ptr i32, size i32) (Optional, but highly recommended to ensure zero memory leaks)

 execute_node(ptr i32, size i32) -> u64